-RECEIVE A FREE 60ML BOTTLE WITH EVERY 500ML BOTTLE PURCHASED
+RECEIVE TWO FREE 60ML BOTTLES WITH EVERY 500ML BOTTLE PURCHASED

 SANIFY Hand Sanitiser contains only pure ethanol alcohol, sterile water and a non-allergenic gelling agent.